 If you have been injured in a car accident you may be entitled to compensation.
 Click here to register online or call us on (08) 8212 1077.

 What circumstances are required for a claim?

-If the accident occurred in South Australia, and the driver was totally or partially responsible for your injuries, you may have a claim.
+For accidents prior to 1 July, 2013, if you were the driver and not at fault, or only partially at fault, you may have a claim.
 For accidents after this date, even drivers who were at fault have entitlements if catastrophically injured.
 It is crucial to ask your lawyer about this.
 In most cases, we will be able to tell you if your claim will succeed after you discuss the circumstances of the accident with us.
-We offer free first interviews for this area of practice so, if you don't have a claim, there may be no fee for the first interview.
+We offer free first interviews for this area of practice so feel free to contact us.

 What will we do if you have a claim?

 If you have a claim then we will handle all negotiations with Allianz (or the relevant insurance company) direct.
 We will get medical reports from doctors relating to your injuries, notify the other people in the accident and sometimes attend the scene of the accident.

 In most cases we will pay the cost of medical reports and other expenses during the course of your claim (or get Allianz to pay for them).
 We will also not charge you legal fees until the end of your case.
 You therefore have to pay nothing from your own pocket until after your claim has been resolved.
 Throughout your claim we will liase with you, the insurance company and the doctors to gather enough information to accurately assess your compensation.

 Your entitlements will vary depending on the circumstances of your accident, and whether the accident occurred before or after July 1, 2013.
 Before your claim is finalised we will take into account your pain and suffering, the wages that you have lost (from not being able to go to work), the medical expenses that you have incurred and might incur in the future and your loss of future earning capacity (if your ability to work is reduced).
 We will discuss these entitlements with you throughout your claim.

 How long will your claim take?